rahgadda/Salesforce/02-Modules/01-Force.com/09-Lightning.md

   - These components are framework independent and can be used in any framework like React, Angular, Oracle JET etc..
   - Cross functional teams can create a UI components based on companies style guide.

-#### LWC Open Source
+#### Lightning Web Components Opensource

-- To understand LWC, lets start working with bare bones LWC OpenSource.
+- To understand LWC, lets start working with bare bones LWC Opensource.
 - To work with LWC, we require below:

   - Node.js (LTS 10.15 version is used in this demo)